codehugger/heliumqa-document-formats/helium_analysis_results_document.md

 Additionally a "table result object" **MAY** contain the following members:

-* `table_transpose`: a boolean value indicating whether this table is transposed
+* `table_transpose`: a boolean value indicating whether this table is transposed (default: false)
-* `table_row_headers`: a boolean value indicating that the first column of each row should be treated like a header value.
+* `table_row_headers`: a boolean value indicating that the first column of each row should be treated like a header value (default: false)
-* `table_summaries`: an array of summary objects

 Below is a basic example of a table with two columns and two rows.